tigerinus/AdvancedLaneLines/README.md

 ![](./writeup_images/perspective_transform.png)

-*Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?*
+*3. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?*

 See `curvature_detection(img, old_l_samples=[], old_r_samples=[], img_c=None)` function in the notebook for full code.